unist-analytics/monitoring/README.md

   In the field ‘Variable Value:’, paste the clipboard value, ie ‘C:\Program Files\R\R-3.3.2\bin\x64’.
 Add a semicolon ‘;’ after that.
   So ,click on ‘Ok’ button as many times to dismiss all dialog boxes.

-4.Open command prompt and type ‘R CMD BATCH’ and press ENTER.
+4.Open command prompt.

-5.Now that you have R CMD BATCH on your path, you can run R code from any directory on your system.
+5.Type "R CMD BATCH + directory where you want to store your rout file and press ENTER.

-Just repeat step 5 by passing any *.R file as argument with full path and it will execute as expected.
+plus you run R code form any directory of your system.

 In my case: R CMD BATCH E:\opencode\output\CBR_code.R and hit ENTER